 This article describes how to enable/configure lookup relationships on Gainsight data fields so that users can use MDA joins efficiently.

 - You can apply MDA joins on two Gainsight objects if the following conditions are satisfied:

 - In the data management page, the objects should have the "Joins allowed" property as true.

-- The lookup relation between the two objects can be defined only on "String" data type fields.
+- The lookup relation between the two objects can be defined only on the GSID, String, and Email data type fields.